$T\overline{T}$-deformed free energy of the Airy model: Summary of results and outline

 It is also important to point out one caveat of our simplification.
 Naively, the double-scaled matrix model dual to JT gravity shares the same non-perturbative instability as the Airy model we considered; for instance, see \cite{Saad:2019lba,Johnson:2019eik}.
 However, there have been studies on how to improve the non-perturbative behavior of JT gravity and remove this undesired feature \cite{Johnson:2019eik}.
 Therefore, it would be interesting to extend our work to JT gravity at general temperatures with the improved non-perturbative behavior.

 In \S \ref{sec:Airy}, we use \eqref{okuyama1} to numerically evaluate the quenched free energy in the Airy model for both $\lambda > 0$ and $\lambda < 0$.
 As a warm-up, we first compute the quenched free energy $F_{q,\lambda}(T)$ at genus-zero at the leading order of $\lambda$ in perturbation theory.
 We confirm that $F_{q,\lambda}(T)$ is a monotonic function in $T$ at low temperature when a leading order approximation is valid.
 Additionally, we find that the good sign $\lambda < 0$ deformation decreases the quenched free energy while the bad sign $\lambda > 0$ increases it.
+Intuitively, this sign of the deformation parameter $\lambda > 0$ corresponds to JT gravity in a finite box with Dirichlet boundary conditions at $r_c =\frac{\pi \lambda}{4G}$.
+The increase of the quenched free energy for the $\lambda > 0$ theory is related to the fact that the $T\overline{T}$ deformation cuts off the spectrum.
+On the gravity side, one can think of this phenomena as a gravitational redshift.
+For an object in a gravitational potential, the energy measured at the conformal boundary (which is the undeformed case) is reduced compared to the energy measured at the particle location.
+For example, in the extreme case where a particle is sent towards a black hole's horizon, the energy at infinity vanishes and is negative when the particle is inside the event horizon.
+Here, in the cutoff gravitational theory, we are measuring this local energy at the finite cutoff boundary, which is closer to the particle compared to the conformal boundary.
+Thus the amount the redshift decreases and the energy we measure increases.\footnote{We thank Per Kraus for explaining this gravitational interpretation.}

 Next, we use the low temperature approximation $\langle Z(\beta)^n \rangle_c \simeq \langle Z(n\beta) \rangle$ of the Airy model to compute the quenched free energy for finite $\lambda$.
 Notice that this computation include contributions from all genus as well as non-perturbative effects in the Airy model, which makes $\rho_{\text{Airy}}(E) \neq 0$ even for $E < 0$.